Skip Navigation and Go To Content

 Section 1: Definition of the IFC Executive Committee

-The IFC Executive Committee is identified as the Chair, Chair-Elect, and Past-Chair leadership positions, further described in these Bylaws under Article 4, Section 2: Chair and Article 4, Section 3: Chair-Elect and Past-Chair.
+The IFC Executive Committee is identified as the Chair, Chair-Elect, and Past Chair leadership positions, further described in these Bylaws under Article 4, Section 2: Chair and Article 4, Section 3: Chair-Elect and Past Chair.

 Section 2: Chair

-The duties of the Chair shall include presiding at meetings, chairing the Executive Committee of the IFC, calling meetings, appointing IFC members to standing and ad hoc committees, approving the minutes prior to distribution, preparing a year-end report, and otherwise facilitating and directing the affairs of the IFC, including representing the IFC at other forums.
+The duties of the Chair shall include presiding at meetings, chairing the Executive Committee of the IFC, calling meetings, appointing IFC members to standing and ad hoc committees, reviewing the minutes prior to distribution, preparing a year-end report, and otherwise facilitating and directing the affairs of the IFC, including representing the IFC at other forums.
 The Chair shall not participate in voting, except in the circumstance that there is a tie vote.
 In the circumstance of a tie vote, the Chair shall cast the tie-breaking vote.
 The term of office shall be for one year.
-A chair may be elected to a subsequent term after an interval of one or more years after completing his/her term as immediate Past Chair.
+A Chair may be elected to a subsequent term after an interval of one or more years after completing their term as Past Chair.

 Section 3: Chair-Elect and Past-Chair